lasanthafdo/lasanthafdo.github.io/_posts/2012-09-23-openswan-intro.md

 net.ipv4.conf.all.log_martians = 0
 ```

-Now, use the 'sysctl -p' command to apply these settings.
-After that run 'ipsec verify' again.
+Now, use the '**sysctl -p**' command to apply these settings.
+After that run '**ipsec verify**' again.
 If you are still seeing the 'FAILED' checks even after that, use these commands to manually disable ICMP redirects.

 `for f in /proc/sys/net/ipv4/conf/*/send_redirects; do echo 0 &gt; $f; done`